-This is an offering of 4,000,000 common units representing limited partner interests in USA Compression Partners, LP.
+This is an offering of 4,500,000 common units representing limited partner interests in USA Compression Partners, LP.

 Our common units trade on the New York Stock Exchange under the symbol "USAC."
-On September 8, 2015, the last reported trading price of our common units was \$20.27.
+On December 7, 2016, the last reported trading price on the New York Stock Exchange was \$18.15 per common unit.

+Per common Per common

+unit Total

-Per Common Unit Total Price to the public \$19.33 \$77,320,000.00 Underwriting discounts and commissions \$ 0.67 \$ 2,680,000.00 Proceeds to USA Compression Partners, LP (before expenses) \$18.66 \$74,640,000.00
+Price to the public \$ \$

+Underwriting discounts and commissions \$ \$

+Proceeds to USA Compression Partners, LP (before expenses) \$ \$